darkforest-eth/developer-guides/snarking/running-a-remote-snarker.md

 Be sure to disable adblockers as they can block outbound requests from the browser to the server, causing moves to fail!

+If you are running the snarking server on the same machine as your browser be sure to use `http://` not `https://` when connecting to it!